Qiskit/qiskit/CONTRIBUTING.md

   my_first_variable = 123 if my_condition else 456
   my_second_variable = 456 if my_condition else 123
   ```
-  Both are perfectly legible, and focussing on small details like this is
+  Both are perfectly legible, and focusing on small details like this is
   frustrating for everybody.